anibalsanchez/disaster-response-pipeline-project/README.md

 192.168.96.1 - - [29/Oct/2024 11:05:28] "GET / HTTP/1.1" 200 -
 ```

+### Other environments

+The project also includes the basic configuration for Apache Python WSGI, `disaster-response-pipeline-project.wsgi`.

 ## Exploring the Data

 To start the project, I imported the disaster messages and categories and proceeded with the ETL and cleanup.